 LUT (known as Lookup Table), is a term used to describe a predetermined array of numbers that provide a shortcut for a specific computation.
 In the context of color grading, a LUT transforms color input values (camera) to your desired output values (final footage).

 - Set a predetermined look for a specific visual feeling

-- Increase the speed at which you color grade your video
+- Increase the speed at which you can color grade

-- Use as a reference point to develop your own unique style
+- Use as a reference point to develop your unique style

 An even more layman LUT definition is: A preset color look for your video footage.

 LUTs can be directly applied to your footage.
 This makes the grading process go by much faster, and specific LUTs can transform footage to look like your favorite films and shows.